 - Usually, calling customer service is the first step.
-If there is anything else you need to do, customer service will let you know.
-Please call, 1-800-222-7645 (TTY: 711 for people who have difficulties hearing or speaking).
-Calls to these number are free.
-Hours are 8 a.m. to 8 p.m., seven days a week.
-You may reach a messaging service on Thanksgiving, Christmas, and holidays and weekends from April 1 through September 30.
-Please leave a message and your call will be returned the next business day.
-Customer service also has free language interpreter services available for non-English speakers. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If there is anything else you need to do, customer service will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - If you have a complaint, you or your appointed representative may call the phone number above.
 You should mail or fax it to: